scil/LaravelFly/readme.md

 There are two ways.

-The first is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.This method is call Mode One as there'is always only one application in a worker.
+The first is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.This method is call Mode Simple.

 The second is to clone a new application for each request.
 This method is called Mode Coroutine as it uses swoole coroutine.This mode is still under dev.

-## Mode One vs Mode Coroutine
+## Mode Simple vs Mode Coroutine

-feature  |  One | Coroutine
+feature  |  Simple | Coroutine
 ------------ | ------------ | -------------
 global vars like $_GET, $_POST | yes  | no
 coroutine| no  | yes